 She gives me a better outlook.
 Never one to miss an accolade.
 No false humility here.

-I wonder how we’re going to top the dress rehearsal with the actual assembly performance on Tuesday.
+I wonder how we can top the dress rehearsal with the actual assembly performance on Tuesday.
 I doubt that high schoolers will be as entranced by the antics added to the script.
 I decide to rely on ‘Gator to entertain our peers.
 Fart jokes work on kids of all ages.
 Mrs. McCarthy and I agree that there is no need to rehearse or make changes.
 Better not to overdo rehearsing.
 We do need to instruct the players to play to the audience by waiting for the laughs and cheers to die down before going on with their lines.
-That’s if we get the same raucous reception with the older kids.
+That is if we get the same raucous reception with the older kids.

 I spend Friday night writing out Christmas cards to all my friends and second families in Miami.
 1975 was a tumultuous year for me, affecting everyone I know.
 I have so much to say to the Watt family that I write a complete letter to enclose with my card.
 Cards are sufficient for most of my friends – the Stones, Uncles Tam and Steve, Father Frank, Hippie’s moms, Susan and Dad, Coach Earl, Mike Sr, Jay, and even Doug Weston.
 They have all been influential.
 I fill each card with thanks and reminiscences.
 The twins get home about midnight and sit with me reading the cards.